zeno-ml/zeno-build/README.md

 Each of the examples in this repository is specifically designed to be self-contained and easy to modify.
-To get started with zeno, we suggest that you find the closest example to what you're trying to do, copy the example to the new directory, and start hacking!
+To get started with Zeno, we suggest that you find the closest example to what you're trying to do, copy the example to the new directory, and start hacking!

 ## Contributing Back